Who can I contact for help?

-Materials (print or electronic version) which includes technology, software, and information related to the design, production, testing, maintenance, operation, modification, or use or controlled items, tech equipment, confidential, unpublished, or proprietary information, data or items with current military applications.
+Tangible items, equipment, and devices used for research, materials (print or electronic version) include technology, software, information related to the design, production, testing, maintenance, operation, modification, or use of controlled items, tech equipment, confidential, unpublished, proprietary information, technical data, and items with current military applications.

 Where can I find the International Travel Checklist?

-The International Travel Checklist is now available in NUgrant under the Export Control Module.
-If you have not used NUgrant previously your Blackboard credentials can be used to log in to NUgrant.
+The International Travel Checklist is now available in NuRamp under the Export Control Module.
+If you have not used NuRamp previously, your MyRed credentials can be used to log in to NuRamp.

 Who is required to complete the Travel Checklist?

-- Faculty, staff and students planning international travel where UNL is paying for any part of your trip to a country with sanctions, embargos or risk alerts.
+- Faculty, staff, and students planning international travel if UNL is funding any part of your trip to a country with sanctions, embargos, or risk alerts.

-Personal Travel – You are not required to fill out this checklist for your personal international travel.
-However, if you are traveling with a UNL laptop please contact the Export Control office to determine if a checklist is required based on your travel destination.
+You are not required to fill out the travel checklist for your personal international travel.
+However, if you are traveling with a UNL laptop, equipment, or devices, please contact the Export Control office to determine if a checklist is required based on your travel destination.

 How will I be notified to complete the Travel Checklist?

-You will receive an email notification via NUgrant after you have completed your travel authorization through SAP:
+You will receive an email notification via NuRamp after you have completed your travel authorization through Concur:

-- If you are traveling to a destination that has sanctions, restrictions and/or risk alerts, you will receive an email notification that you are required to complete the Travel Checklist.
+- If you are traveling to a destination with sanctions, restrictions, and/or risk alerts, you will receive an email notification that you are required to complete the Travel Checklist.